Rug Repair

 Examples of repairs that can be completed locally include:

-Badly damaged corner of oriental wool rug - Not a viable repair.
+Badly damaged corner of a had woven rug – Not a viable repair

-Severly worn and damaged end of wool rug - Not a viable repair.
+Severely worn and damage end of hand woven rug – Not a viable repair

 Damaged Worn Fringe and Kilim on Chinese Wool Rug